-Ex ante problem occur when one party to a transaction has less information about a potential purchase/sale than the other, but this information disadvantage is eliminated after the transaction is completed.
+11 Ex ante problem occur when one party to a transaction has less information about a potential purchase/sale than the other, but this information disadvantage is eliminated after the transaction is completed.
 See Michael Dietrich, Transaction Cost Economics and Beyond: Towards a New Economics of the Firm, Routledge, New York, 1994, p.
 20

-Ex post information asymmetries occur when one party of transaction has less information than another even after the transaction has occurred.
+12 Ex post information asymmetries occur when one party of transaction has less information than another even after the transaction has occurred.
 See Michael Dietrich, ibid, p.
 20

-In a survey of transaction costs literature, Alchian and Woodward (1988) transcend these differences by distinguishing between two types of transactions: exchange transactions involving the transfer of property rights, and contracting transactions involving negotiating and enforcing promises about performance.
-See Margareth M. Polski, Measuring Transaction Cost and Institutional Change in U.S. Commercial Banking Industry, Paper presented for the Annual Conference of the International Society for New Institutional Economics 2000 in Tübingen - Germany, 2001, p.
-10-11
+13 In a survey of transaction costs literature, Alchian and Woodward (1988) transcend these differences by distinguishing between two types of transactions: exchange transactions involving the transfer of property rights, and contracting transactions involving negotiating and enforcing promises about performance.
+See

-The two behavioral assumptions on which transaction cost analysis relies -and without which the study of economic organization is pointless- are bounded rationality 14 behaviour15 opportunistic (Williamson 1981b:1545), which manifests itself as adverse selection, moral hazard, cheating, shirking, and other forms of strategic behavior, to explain contractual choice and the ownership firms 16 ofIn Williamson's structure framework, a trade-off has to be made between the costs of coordination and hierarchy within an organization, and the costs of transacting and forming contracts in the market.
+The two behavioral assumptions on which transaction cost analysis relies -and without which the study of economic organization is pointless- are bounded rationality14 and opportunistic behaviour15 (Williamson, 1981b:1545), which manifests itself as adverse selection, moral hazard, cheating, shirking, and other forms of strategic behavior, to explain contractual choice and the ownership structure of firms.16 In Williamson's framework, a trade-off has to be made between the costs of coordination and hierarchy within an organization, and the costs of transacting and forming contracts in the market.
 This trade-off will depend on the magnitude of transaction costs.
 The ease or difficulty of contracting, and the types of contract made are determined by the level and nature of transaction costs which are influenced by the extent of imperfect information involved in making a transaction.
 Central to transaction costs economics is the costliness of information.
 TCE seeks to understand the interplay between institutional factors and market and non-market exchange under positive transaction costs (Kherallah and Kirsten, 2001:12-13).